This week, our Free Culture Book Club reads the second quarter of Captain Quark and the Time Cheaters.

 Apart from what feel like shallow parodies—by which I mean that it just represents the original work for humorous effect, rather than transforming it—I suspect that Rudyard the Poetic Intelligence might have enough distinctiveness to survive outside the book, though I suppose that I could have overlooked the reference, like I did for “Oobie Doobie Kabootie,” despite his inspiration’s show streaming right now.
 And the Crossroads of Humanity could probably make some sense elsewhere.

 Depending on your threshold for parody, the Lady Galahadrielle feels like she could go either way, either having too much Tolkien in her background or giving some new depth to the Arthurian knight.
+(Update, many months later: In the vein of combining characters from disparate franchises based primarily on their names, I wonder why Oobie Doobie Kabootie didn’t present as a talking dog with an entourage of meddling kids.)

 We also have the “smarticles,” a class of subatomic particles that manifest subjective experiences of life based on the variety, and form the only way to detect them.